USA Privacy NoticeDownload the PDF Version Download

 University of South Alabama Physicians Group

-USA Medical Center Campus – 2451 Fillingim Street and 575 Stanton Road: Cardiology Specialists, Interventional Radiology Specialists, Internal Medicine Specialties, Surgical Specialties, Pathology Specialists, Radiology, Stanton Road Clinic, Stroke Center
+USA Health University Hospital Campus, 2451 Fillingim Street and 575 Stanton Road: Cardiology Specialists, Interventional Radiology Specialists, Internal Medicine Specialties, Surgical Specialties, Pathology Specialists, Radiology, Stanton Road Clinic, Stroke Center

-USA Children’s & Women’s Campus –1601 Center Street, 1700 Center Street: Obstetrics & Gynecology, Pediatric Surgical Specialties
+USA Health Children’s & Women’s Campus, 1601 Center Street, 1700 Center Street: Obstetrics & Gynecology, Pediatric Surgical Specialties

-USA Strada Patient Care Center – 1601 Center Street: Center for Women’s Health, Diagnostic Maternal Fetal Medicine, Developmental and Behavioral Pediatrics, Fertility Center, Neurosurgical Specialists, Neurology Specialist, Children’s Specialty Center, Radiology, Surgical Oncology, Plastic & Reconstructive Surgery, Orthopaedic Rehabilitation Center, Orthopaedic Surgery, Children’s Medical Center, Midtown Pediatrics, Pediatric Healthy Life Center, Children’s Specialty Center
+USA Health Strada Patient Care Center, 1601 Center Street: Center for Women’s Health, Diagnostic Maternal Fetal Medicine, Developmental and Behavioral Pediatrics, Fertility Center, Neurosurgical Specialists, Neurology Specialist, Children’s Specialty Center, Radiology, Surgical Oncology, Plastic & Reconstructive Surgery, Orthopaedic Rehabilitation Center, Orthopaedic Surgery, Children’s Medical Center, Midtown Pediatrics, Pediatric Healthy Life Center, Children’s Specialty Center, Family Medicine

-USA Mitchell Cancer Institute Campus – 1660 Springhill Avenue: Surgical Oncology
+USA Health Mitchell Cancer Institute Campus, 1660 Springhill Avenue, Mobile, AL 36604: Surgical Oncology

-USA Main Campus – 75 S. University Boulevard, University Commons, Suite 6000-A and 307 North University Boulevard, TRP Building III, Suite 1200: University Physicians Group and Medical Specialties, Digestive Health Center
+USA Main Campus, 75 S. University Boulevard, University Commons, Suite 6000-B: University Physicians Group and Medical Specialties, Digestive Health Center

 Chatom Clinic: Chatom, Alabama: 14634 St. Stephens Avenue, Suite B, Chatom, AL: OB/GYN